PhenixCollaboration/web/_results/hepdata.md

 in the comment lines of the *submission.yaml* file mentioned above (i.e. in lines of text starting with "#").
 There can be any number of comment lines.
 Including information about the designated reviewer (member of the IRC for the paper) as an additional comment line is encouraged.
-The following pattern of the top of the *submission.yaml* file may help illustrate this:
+Consider the following mock-up comment lines (which would be found on  the top of the *submission.yaml*):
 ```yaml
 # PPG999
 # InspireHEP: 99999